Chidvy/tariff-job-market-analysis/README.md

 Important limitations include:

-- tariff episodes overlapped with other macroeconomic shocks, especially COVID and broader business-cycle effects
+- Tariff episodes overlapped with other macroeconomic shocks, especially COVID and broader business-cycle effects
-- sector-level employment data supports timing and association, not strict causal attribution
+- Sector-level employment data supports timing and association, not strict causal attribution
-- forecasts assume a degree of structural continuity and may weaken under future shocks or major policy changes
+- Forecasts assume a degree of structural continuity and may weaken under future shocks or major policy changes

 These limitations strengthen the interpretation by making the analysis more rigorous and credible.